dabeaz/curio/docs/devel.rst

 The Curio Task Model
 --------------------

 When a coroutine runs inside Curio, it becomes a "Task."
-This section describes the overall task model and operations on tasks.
+A major portion of Curio concerns the management and coordination of tasks.
+This section describes the overall task model and operations involving tasks.

 Creating Tasks
 ^^^^^^^^^^^^^^